hyprwm/hyprpaper/README.md

 ```

-Preload will tell Hyprland to load a particular image (supported formats: png, jpg, jpeg, webp).
+Preload will tell Hyprland to load a particular image (supported formats: png, jpg, jpeg, jpeg xl, webp).
 Wallpaper will apply the wallpaper to the selected output (`monitor` is the monitor's name, easily can be retrieved with `hyprctl monitors`.
 You can leave it empty to set all monitors without an active wallpaper.
 You can also use `desc:` followed by the monitor's description without the (PORT) at the end)

 You may add `contain:` or `tile:` before the file path in `wallpaper=` to set the mode to either contain or tile, respectively, instead of cover: